-When you open the eero app for the first time, it will walk you through creating an account.
-You’ll need to enter your phone number and email address.
-We’ll send a verification code to your mobile phone or email address.
-Enter this code on the verification screen of the app to create your account.
+To begin setting up your new eero network, you will need to get Logged In.
+You can either Log In using your Amazon Account information, or you can make an eero account.
+You will need to enter your phone number and email address.
+By default, we’ll send a verification code to your phone number Enter this code on the verification screen of the app to create your account.

-The eero app will guide you through setting up your gateway eero.
-It’s three easy steps:
+Your Gateway is the primary eero, needed to establish your network.
+The eero app will guide you through setting up your gateway eero in three easy steps:

-- Unplug your modem.
+- First, unplug your old modem and router from power.
 If you have other wireless equipment connected to your modem, please unplug it as well.

-- Plug your eero in with the power adaptor that came in the box.
-Then plug your modem back into power.
+- Plug your Gateway eero device in to an available power outlet, then reconnect your modem to power.
+Your eero device’s status light will start flashing white.
 For placement tips, including DO's and DON'Ts, visit here.

 STEP 4: Create your eero network

-Now that you’ve got everything plugged in, it’s time to create your eero network.
+Now that you’ve got your modem and gateway eero plugged in, it’s time to create your eero network.

-- Register your eero: As you walk through the setup process, the eero app will automatically detect and register your eero.
-If prompted, you may need to enter your eero’s serial number, which is located on a sticker attached to the bottom of your eero.
+- If prompted, you may need to enter your eero’s serial number, which is located on a sticker attached to the bottom of your eero.
 Just look for a barcode with the letters SN on it – it’s small, but it’s there.

 - Keep in mind that running two networks with the same SSID can be problematic.
-If you have a modem/router combo device – a single unit, often rented from your ISP that acts as your modem and router – please be sure to enable bridge mode on that device.
+If you have amodem/router combo device, as mentioned above, we strongly encourage you to enable bridge mode on the modem/router so that your devices do not accidentally join the wrong network.
 Need help?
 Give us a call and we’ll walk you through it.